Gamerium/Dindo-Bot/README.md

 ## Use Cases

 - Auto-connect to your Dofus account(s).
-- Move around the map & save time for long dungeon paths, [paths](paths) pull requests are welcome :+1:.
+- Move around the map & save time for long dungeon paths, [paths](paths) pull requests are welcome :pray:.
 - Farming & jobs (:construction: this part still needs to be improved, also, the bot cannot handle fights yet :warning:).
 - Automated actions like flood :speech_balloon:.